TheRenegadeCoder/sample-programs-website/docs/projects/lcs/java/index.md

 {% endraw %}

-LCS in Java was written by:
+[LCS](https://sampleprograms.io/projects/lcs) in [Java](https://sampleprograms.io/languages/java) was written by:

+- smallblack9
 - Shubham Tiwari

-- smallblack9
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2020 18:07:28.
 The solution was first committed on Oct 12 2019 22:42:39.
 As a result, documentation below may be outdated.